-Imagine you want to check that recent email to remind yourself about the address you were to go and your email client application refuses to give it to you because you have no access to the internet - you may curse or pay.
+Imagine you want to check that recent email to remind yourself about the address you were to go to and your email client application refuses to give it to you because you have no access to the internet - you may curse or pay.
 Or you are going by train or airplane and you are writing this great new post for your blog and your blogging application refuses to save it and you are getting low on battery.

-In each situation mentioned before there was one source of problems - internet access was not available at the particular moment.
-These applications work only in online-mode - the state when stable and fast connection to the backend server is available for as long as user wants to work with them.
+In each situation mentioned above, there was one source of problems - internet access was not available at the particular moment.
+These applications work only in online-mode - the state when stable and fast connection to the backend server is available for as long as the user wants to work with them.

 But what if you really need that backend source of data and what if you want to send some data to it as well?
 The answer is: make it offline-first - design and write your application as if there was no internet connection at all.

 Offline-first architecture depends on the local storage as a primary source of data, changes are made to this storage.
 The application also can have networking components, but the basic flow does not know that it connects to a server.
 Communication with the backend server is just a side effect.

 On the one hand, it simplifies the implementation of local business logic: you don’t need to cover temporary connection issues, displaying “loading data” indicators etc. On the other hand, you have to figure out a way of triggering communication with the backend, you have to implement business logic in the client application as well, and you have to work with different versions of client databases on the backend side.

 In the following article I’ll try to give you some advice on how you can deal with triggering communication problem.